 Appreciated property is an asset that has a fair market value that is higher than what you originally paid for it.
 This can include stocks, investments, real estate, classic cars, artwork, antiques, or even jewelry.
 If you've owned the appreciated property for more than a year, you can deduct the full market value from your taxes.

-If you've owned it less than a year, you can deduct the amount you paid for it.
+If you've owned it for less than a year, you can deduct the amount you paid for it.
 When totaling your appreciated property charitable deductions, it cannot exceed 30% of your Adjusted Gross Income.

 Used household items might not be one of the best charitable donations to utilize for tax deductions.
 You can only deduct the fair market value for the item you donate, which could be a lot lower than you paid for it outright.